omega8cc/security_review/README.txt

 Note, custom checks require that its module be enabled.
 Also, should you be skipping any check the 'store' option will not allow that check to be run.

+-- SITE AUDIT USAGE --

+Security Review also integrates with https://www.drupal.org/project/site_audit , a static site analysis platform that generates reports with actionable best practice recommendations.
+Security Review can be installed on an entire platform, eliminating the need for module installation.

+To use, put Security Review either in your codebase or in your Drush command locations, then:

+    # Clear Drush cache.
+    drush cc drush
+    # Audit security.
+    drush audit_security

 -- SUPPORT --

-Please use the issue queue at http://drupal.org/project/security_review for all module support.
+Please use the issue queue at https://drupal.org/project/security_review for all module support.
 You can read more about securely configuring your site at http://drupal.org/security/secure-configuration and http://drupalscout.com